-The beautiful University of Oregon (UO) campus is between downtown Eugene and downtown Springfield, and easily accessible from Interstate 5.
-Visitors can stroll the leafy campus, explore the museums, shop at the bookstore and enjoy the college ambiance.
+The beautiful University of Oregon (UO) campus is between downtown Eugene and downtown Springfield and is easily accessible from Interstate 5.
+Visitors can take in the scene of a lush arboretum on campus grounds, explore the museums, shop at the bookstore and enjoy the collegiate atmosphere.

 The UO main campus is 295 acres (119 ha), designed primarily for pedestrians and cyclists.
-Lane Transit District's bike-friendly buses and efficient EmX line, connects campus with an extensive network of destinations through-out Eugene - Springfield.
+Lane Transit District's bike-friendly buses and efficient EmX line, connect campus with an extensive network of destinations throughout Eugene - Springfield.
 UO students ride free!
-Visitor parking permits are available for purchase at the information kiosk on E 13th Ave and Agate St in front of Oregon Hall, or at Matthew Knight Arena.
+Visitor parking permits are available for purchase at the information kiosk on E 13th Ave and Agate St in front of Oregon Hall or at Matthew Knight Arena.

-Students and visitors may also enroll in the PeaceHealth Rides bike share program for short rides across campus or to downtown Eugene.
-Additional bike services are available for students on campus, including a bike repair work space, cycling classes and longer bike rental options.
+Students and visitors love using the PeaceHealth Rides bike share app for short rides across campus or to downtown Eugene.
+Additional bike services are available for students on campus, including a bike repair workspace, cycling classes and longer bike rental options.

 Consider an academic or athletic backdrop for conferences, meetings and other special events!
 Travel Lane County can help identify available meeting space and make appropriate introductions to UO staff.